About the Author

 Bryant Wieneke has written a political suspense book like a modern day Robert Ludlum for lovers of suspenseful political thrillers.
 He spins an elaborate espionage tale that forces the reader to turn pages.

-Lawrence and Ezequiel Lihosit in Peace Corps Writers about The Mission Priority
+Lawrence and Ezequiel Lihosit in Peace Corps Writing about The Mission Priority